DST: Why It Breaks Meetings

 Can I disable DST entirely?

-Only by switching everyone to UTC or by moving to regions without DST.
-Otherwise you must adapt each recurring meeting when local law changes the offset.
+Only by forcing everyone onto UTC or hiring exclusively from regions without DST.
+Otherwise you adapt every recurring meeting when local law shifts the offset.

 What about Southern Hemisphere teams?